digirati-co-uk/canvas-panel/about.md

 * IIIF-AV requires duration consideration and therefore [canvas timing](https://gist.github.com/tomcrane/97a7c27e37455fed11f16365c8d90f7e)
 * Presentation 3 introduces the [transcribing](https://github.com/IIIF/api/issues/1258) motivation, which clarifies the intent of some text annotations
 * Presentation 3 introduces [canvas-on-canvas annotation](https://github.com/IIIF/api/issues/1191), which has some interesting benefits beyond packaged reuse of complex content.
-* There are emerging algorithms and best practices for [thumbnail](http://tomcrane.github.io/iiif-expts/getthumbnail/) provision
+* There are emerging algorithms and best practices for thumbnail provision ([experimental](http://tomcrane.github.io/iiif-expts/getthumbnail/) and [used in production](https://github.com/sul-dlss/iiif-evented-canvas/blob/master/src/thumbnailFactory.js))

 CanvasPanel doesn’t have its own UI, either for navigation (e.g., panning and zooming) or for the styling of rendering of annotations like map markers.
 However, out of the box it would come with an example of configuration, navigation and map marker images that can produce the Patchwork example through configuration alone.

 ## Architecture

 CanvasPanel need only work with a Presentation 3 Canvas, for simplicity.
-The component is initialised with a single Canvas, as a JavaScript object.
+The component is initialised with a single Canvas, passed as a JavaScript object.
 How that Canvas was acquired is not CanvasPanel’s concern, but a simple cookbook recipe can show how to load a Canvas into it, either from a standalone dereferenceable Canvas URI, or by loading a Manifest then finding the specific Canvas within it.
 Canvases conforming to previous versions of the API can be converted to Presentation 3 by the JavaScript (runs in a browser) version of the [converter](https://github.com/iiif-prezi/prezi-2-to-3).
 This JavaScript version does [not yet exist](https://iiif.slackarchive.io/softwaredevs/page-13/ts-1515689562000053), but is needed for this and many other applications.

 CanvasPanel is a component that renders, in a web browser.
 That is, it causes pixels to be drawn.
 Maybe it is a Web Component.
 It needs to do some of the same things that (say) Mirador does when you view textual annotations or toggle the visibility of image choice, driven by an interface of events, properties, methods.